 We carry out this work at our headquarters in Stockholm and through our regional and country offices around the world.
 International IDEA works directly with primary stakeholders such as political parties and oversight and enforcement agencies, providing advice and technical assistance.

-We also cooperate, on a case-by-case basis, with other international actors, including the Organisation for Economic Co-operation and Development (OECD), the Organization for Security and Co-operation in Europe (OSCE) and others.
+We also cooperate, on a case-by-case basis, with other international actors, including the United Nations, Group of States against Corruption (GRECO), Organisation for Economic Co-operation and Development (OECD), the OSCE Office for Democratic Institutions and Human Rights (ODIHR) , the International Foundation for Electoral Systems (IFES) and others.

 Examples of our knowledge products and technical assistance:

 Political Finance Database